|

 but the mass of men who may be redeemed by it must also accept the act in the

-address the audience directly, in their own terms, the audience is forced to
+directly, in their own terms, the audience is forced to realize that modern

-realize that modern assumptions about the primacy of state over church
+assumptions about the primacy of state over church automatically exonerate

-automatically exonerate Becket’s killers, and thus the audience sharing those
+Becket’s killers, and thus the audience sharing those assumptions is implicated

 In Murder in the Cathedral, Eliot “has shown how drama can